pika/pika/README.rst

 Extending to support additional I/O frameworks
 ----------------------------------------------
 New non-blocking adapters may be implemented in either of the following ways:

 - By subclassing :py:class:`pika.adapters.base_connection.BaseConnection` and
   implementing its abstract method(s) and passing BaseConnection's constructor an implementation of :py.class:`pika.adapters.utils.nbio_interface.AbstractIOServices`.
+  `BaseConnection` implements `pika.connection.connection.Connection`'s pure virtual methods, including internally-initiated connection logic.
 For examples, refer to the implementations of :py:class:`pika.AsyncioConnection` and :py:class:`pika.TornadoConnection`.
 - By subclassing :py:class:`pika.connection.connection.Connection` and
   implementing its abstract method(s).
+This approach facilitates implementation of of custom connection-establishment and transport mechanisms.
 For an example, refer to the implementation of :py:class:`pika.adapters.twisted_connection.TwistedProtocolConnection`.

 .. |Version| image:: https://img.shields.io/pypi/v/pika.svg?